dart-archive/www.dartlang.org/src/site/articles/doc-comment-guidelines/index.markdown

 Format your text using the markup specified in section 19.1.2 of the [Dart Language Specification](/docs/spec/).

-Additionally, the [docgen](/tools/docgen/) tool recognizes markdown formatting (detailed below).
+Additionally, the [docgen](/tools/docgen/) tool recognizes formatting inspired by markdown (detailed below).
 Most common markdown syntax is supported, as well as some docgen-specific markup.
 For more details, see the [markdown package](https://pub.dartlang.org/packages/markdown), which the docgen tool uses to format documentation comments.